VACEfron/MinatoMod/README.md

 # MinatoMod
-👾 This role bring Minato Namikaze from the Naruto series to Among Us!
+👾 This role brings Minato Namikaze from the Naruto series to Among Us!

 * [Overview](#Overview)
 * [Installation](#Installation)